yousef201x/e-commerce-api/README.md

 ## **Rate Limiting**
 - **Middleware:** `AuthRateLimiter`
 - Applies to all routes in this group to prevent abuse.
-Limits requests based on IP | max request per minute 10.
+Limits requests based on IP , (max request per minute 10).

 - **Middleware:** `RateLimite`
 - Applies to api/user to prevent abuse.
-Limits requests based on IP | max request per minute 200.
+Limits requests based on IP , (max request per minute 200).

 ---